jupyterhub/jupyterhub/docs/source/explanation/concepts.md

 notice problems at this phase you need to check your spawner for instructions for accessing the single-user logs.
-For example, the LocalProcessSpawner logs are just outputted to the same JupyterHub output logs (TODO is this correct?), the SystemdSpawner logs are written to the Systemd journal, Docker and Kubernetes logs are written to Docker and Kubernetes respectively, and batchspawner output goes to the normal output places of batch jobs and is an explicit
+For example, the LocalProcessSpawner logs are just outputted to the same JupyterHub output logs, the SystemdSpawner logs are written to the Systemd journal, Docker and Kubernetes logs are written to Docker and Kubernetes respectively, and batchspawner output goes to the normal output places of batch jobs and is an explicit